lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 	-   Videos or motion graphics

-	-   Most importantly have the students pay attention to the quality and style of the story
+	-   Most importantly have the students pay attention to the quality and style of the story.

--   Direct the students to [Twinery](https://twinery.org/)
+-   Direct the students to [Twinery](https://twinery.org/).

 -   If students have the ability to download twine to their computers I would direct them to do so.

--   Else then, direct the students to use the online version in the top right corner of the screen
+-   Else then, direct the students to use the online version in the top right corner of the screen.

--   Ensure that the students know that stories in Twine are saved to your web browser itself, not to the twinery.org web site
+-   Ensure that the students know that stories in Twine are saved to your web browser itself, not to the twinery.org web site.

 -   The best thing to do to avoid these problems is to regularly archive your work with the -archive- link on the right sidebar of the story list.
 This saves all of their stories to a file on your computer that they can then restore with the -import- link on the same page.

 -   Use the green + Story button on the right side of the screen to get started with a new story.
 It will pop open a balloon asking what to call it.
-Give it a name – if they need a hand with the naming scheme tell them to name it -the doctor that inspected the orifices of my body only to find out that two had been switched at birth -.
+Give it a name – if they need a hand with the naming scheme tell them to name it -the doctor that inspected the orifices of my body only to find out that two had been switched at birth.

 -   After they give their story a name, they will be taken to its story map.
 The story map is a canvas for the story that will expand in size.
 Instruct the students to move around it using the scroll bars of the window, or if they are using a touch-based device, just dragging around with their finger.